nanovms/ops-documentation/introduction.md

 # OPS Documentation
-This contains documentation for [OPS](https://github.com/nanovms/ops), the command-line interface to [NanoVms](https://nanovms.com/) nanos unikernel.
+This contains documentation for [OPS](https://github.com/nanovms/ops), a compilation and orchestration tool for the Nanos unikernel.

-Most Unikernels out there are specialized for a high-level language, but nanos is capable of executing any valid ELF binary.
-We provide pre-tested packages for interpreted and languages that do not directly produce an ELF(JIT compiled).
+Most Unikernels out there are specialized for a high-level language, but Nanos is capable of executing any valid ELF binary.
+We provide pre-tested packages for common linux software including support for interpreted languages to provide a similar Linux like experience.

 This technical preview has packages for PHP and Node and more is on the way.

-**IMPORTANT NOTE** This is a technical preview and is actively developed.It is subject to significant changes and refactoring.
+**IMPORTANT NOTE** This is a technical preview and is actively developed and sponsored by [NanoVMs](https://www.nanovms.com).
+It is subject to significant changes and refactoring.

 #### What are Unikernels?